TJ Friedl Player Props: Reds vs. Nationals

-After batting .256 with a double, two home runs, six walks and four RBI in his past 10 games, TJ Friedl and the Cincinnati Reds face the Washington Nationals (who will start Patrick Corbin) at 11:05 AM ET on Tuesday.
+After going 1-for-5 in his last game, TJ Friedl and the Cincinnati Reds face the Washington Nationals (who will hand the ball to Josiah Gray) at 7:05 PM ET on Wednesday.

 TJ Friedl Game Info & Props vs. the Nationals